Elite Hockey Camp in Montreal

 daily camp curriculum

-1 in class session on topics related to high performance
+1 live online conference on topics related to high performance

 - Skating execution (balance/edge, power, agility)